-- Click OK when you are finished creating your labels.
+- Click OK when you are finished creating labels.

-You can also add labels to specific features of interest by using the attributes pop-up.
+You can also use the attributes pop-up to add labels to specific features of interest.
 You can make similar label adjustments by changing the font and alignment.

 Labeling considerations with ArcGIS Online

 The following are considerations to keep in mind regarding labeling in the ArcGIS Maps for Adobe Creative Cloud extension.
 These considerations are similar to using ArcGIS Online when creating labels.

 - ArcGIS Maps for Adobe Creative Cloud places as many labels on the map as possible without overlapping them.
 Thus, in areas where features are tightly clustered, some features may not get labeled.